oroinc/documentation/backend/entities-data-management/data-fixtures.rst

 ======================

 Before your application contains an interface to create new tasks, you need to load them programmatically.
-In OroPlatform, this can be done by creating classes that are placed in the ``Migrations/Data/ORM`` subdirectory of your bundle and that implement the ``FixtureInterface``:
+In OroPlatform, this can be done by creating :ref:`fixture classes <backend-entities-fixtures>` that are placed in the
+``Migrations/Data/ORM`` subdirectory of your bundle and that implement the ``FixtureInterface``:

 .. code-block:: php